FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-sortbox.md

     <ff-sortbox-item key="ff.relevance">Relevance</ff-sortbox-item>

     <!--
-    other keys are related to data returned by FACT-Finder. their format is always FIELDNAME.ORDER -->
+    other keys are related to data returned by FactFinder. their format is always FIELDNAME.ORDER -->
     <ff-sortbox-item key="Price.asc">
         <span style="font-size: 18px">Overridden for: {{description}}</span>